Home > Argentina >

 Argentine Declaration of Independence

-The congress was inaugurated in the city of Tucuman, with 33 deputies.
-The presidency of the congress would be rotated monthly.
-Because the congress had the freedom to choose topics to debate, endless discussions ensued.
+The Congress was inaugurated in the city of Tucuman, with 33 deputies.
+The presidency of the Congress would be rotated monthly.
+Because the Congress had the freedom to choose topics to debate, endless discussions ensued.

 The house where the declaration was adopted has been rebuilt and is now a museum and monument: the House of Tucuman.